SteamGridDB/SGDBoop/README.md

 - Run it once with Administrator privileges (can be done via Right Click -> Run as Administrator)

 In case you want to completely remove the app from your system:
-- Run the program with the 'unregister' argument (For example, in and Admin CMD run `SGDBop.exe unregister`)
+- Run the program with the 'unregister' argument (For example, in an Admin CMD run `SGDBop.exe unregister`)
 - Delete all the files that came with the program

 ## Set up for Linux